ProgramCrafter/salsa-iwj-otter/docs/gamespec.rst

    pin and unpin pieces during the game; this is the initial state.
    [boolean]

  * ``angle``: Initial orientation of the piece.
-The specified value is multiplied by 45 degrees, increasing values rotating anticlockwise.
-So for example ``6`` would mean to rotate 90 degrees clockwise.  [integer 0..7]
+Only 45-degree angles are supported.
+   [number, degrees, clockwise; or string, "N", "NE" etc.]

 Common parameters